charxhit/recaptcha-manager/source/index.rst

 For convenience, there are full code examples provided `here <https://github.com/charxhit/recaptcha-manager/tree/main/examples>`_.

+.. versionadded:: 0.1.1
-.. note:: Support is only available for Windows platform.
-While recaptcha-manager **may** potentially work with UNIX systems, it is not guaranteed nor officially supported yet.
+   Support is now available for Windows platforms as well as UNIX systems and macOS.

 The following sections go into more details about the capabilities of manager and service processes.